Welcome to herbs2000.com - Number one source of traditional and nutritional health care.

 • Fluidity (sara)

-Pitta has been classified into five types:
+Pitta has been divided into five categories:

 • Alochaka